What is content curation?

 I also wanted to write a simple “how-to” article rather than the white paper edition (referring to the long posts) with a summary of what content curation isn’t.

-And then I came across this excellent infographic on Beth Kanter’s blog, which spoke a thousand words in only 17 words:
+And then I came across this excellent infographic on Beth Kanter’s blog, which spoke a thousand words in only 17:

 I don’t necessarily agree that curated articles have to have many sources … Perez Hilton does just fine with his short pithy posts on his celebrity blog.
 I know he’s a celebrity, but he wasn’t born one!

-The first question you must ask before you even begin to write – created or curated is, “who are my readers?”
+The first question you must ask before you even begin to write – created or curated – is, “who is my audience?”
 What do they need to know and how do they prefer the solution to their problem to be packaged.

-Find your sources and then present your content in a way it’s going to get read.
+Find your sources and then present your content in a way that it’s going to bring attention to it.
 My gosh some of the articles I read were so boring!
+If they had to present it as a speech, the audience would fall asleep!

 By far my most exciting read was written by Pam Dyer.
 She spoke my language – in picture form!
 And it was probably the most comprehensive article I read on the subject, despite 90% plus of the content being in graphic form.
 A personal “Thank you, Pam!”